The drum fish makes a croaking sound with its swimming bladder!

 - Freshwater Drum: This is the only drum fish species in North America (stretching from the Hudson Bay to Guatemala) that lives in freshwater rivers or lakes for its entire lifespan.

-In other species, it also serves a secondary purpose as a warning or location call throughout the entire year.
+In other species, the drum sound also serves a secondary purpose as a warning or location call throughout the entire year.
 Each species can be identified by the unique sound of its “vocalization.”
-Although this is considered to be the defining feature of the drum fish, some species such as the aforementioned California corbina lack the ability at all.
+Although this is considered to be the defining feature of the drum fish, some species such as the aforementioned California corbina lack the ability entirely.

 The drum fish comes in a variety of different sizes but usually measures no more than a few feet in length and up to 60 pounds.
 The largest species is the truly gigantic 225-pound totuava of the Gulf of California.
 Saltwater fish tend to be larger than the freshwater fish.